floooh/oryol/doc/GfxResourceTour.md

           upload buffer into default buffer
         * put the upload buffer into a deferred release queue to be released N frames later when no longer in use by GPU
-    * a call ID3D12Device::ResourceBarrier() for state transition of the default heap buffer from copy-dest to use as vertex/constant/index buffer
+    * a call to ID3D12GraphicsCommandList::ResourceBarrier() for state transition of the default heap buffer from copy-dest to use as vertex/constant/index buffer

 This D3D12 resource initialization is (AFAIK) the most basic way to initialize